tantan-ucl/tantan-ucl.github.io/_pages/about.md

 * RGC General Research Fund 2018/2019.
 A derivative-free optimization (DFO) approach to architectural symmetry detection from 3D point clouds.
 (Core member)

 # Reviewer
-Automation in Construction; Building Research & Information; Journal of Building Engineering; Engineering; Scientific Reports; Construction and Architectural Management; Journal of Asian Architecture and Building Engineering; Sustainability; KSCE Journal of Civil Engineering; Heliyon; International Journal of Construction Management; Frontiers of Engineering Management; International Journal of Building Pathology and Adaptation
+Automation in Construction; Building Research & Information; Journal of Building Engineering; Engineering; humanities and social sciences communications; Scientific Reports; Construction and Architectural Management; Journal of Asian Architecture and Building Engineering; Sustainability; KSCE Journal of Civil Engineering; Heliyon; International Journal of Construction Management; Frontiers of Engineering Management; International Journal of Building Pathology and Adaptation

 # Honors and Awards
 * Merit Paper Award. <br> 28th International Symposium on Advancement of Construction Management and Real Estate.
 2023.